strapi/strapi/docs/3.x.x/en/guides/graphql.md

 > Note: The `obj` parameter is available via `ctx.params` and the `options` are available via `ctx.query` in the controller's action.

+The same process is also applied for the `createPost` mutation.
+It will execute the `customCreate` action of the `Post` controller.

+> Note: The `where` parameter is available via `ctx.params` and the `data` are available via `ctx.request.body` in the controller's action.

 ### Define a custom resolver

 ```js